glsorre/openwrt-rpi4-skywifi/README.md

 The images will be outputted in the `build` folder.

-Alternatively to a bare metal ubuntu machine you can easily boostra a virtual machine using the `./utilities/Vagrantfile`.
+Alternatively to a bare metal ubuntu machine you can easily boostrap a virtual machine using the `./utilities/Vagrantfile`.

 ## Performances